johndun/kaggle-mnist/README.md

 * Same model as mlp1.lua
 * No data augmentation
-* Model was trained at 2 learning rates: 1.0 and 0.1
+* 2 learning rates: 1.0 and 0.1 (the number of
-* For the submission model, the number of batches at each learning rate was selected using the validation set results
+  training batches at each selected using the validation set)
+* Momentum: 0.9, decay: 1e-6
 * Validation set accuracy: 0.97872
 * Kaggle leaderboard on 2015-01-12: 0.97929, 127